NethServer/ns8-docs/webtop.rst

 By default, this feature is disabled for all users to avoid too many unintentional false positives on first login.

-You can `customize this feature <https://www.sonicle.com/docs/webtop5/core.html#security-settings>`_ by access ing the administrator panel.
+You can `customize this feature <https://www.sonicle.com/docs/webtop5/core.html#security-settings>`_ by accessing the administrator panel.

 .. note::